-- Vermont: apple (The pie is required by law to be served with a glass of cold milk, a slice of cheddar cheese weighing a minimum of 1/2 ounce, or a large scoop of vanilla ice cream.)
+- Vermont: Apple (The pie is required by law to be served with a glass of cold milk and a slice of cheddar cheese weighing a minimum of 1/2 ounce, or a large scoop of vanilla ice cream.)

 Pirok (Russian Salmon Pie)